 It’s not always easy to make sure a tiny human is consistently fed, and the fact that they made sure you had three meals a day, and made sure you ate your vegetables, just proves what a superhero they really are.

 Whether it was putting your childhood drawings on the fridge, or when she cheered you on at your high school volleyball games, your mom was always there to cheer you on, and she’s always there to make sacrifices for you so your life could be better.

 Whenever we set out to succeed in something, our moms are there to give us words of encouragement, and maybe even some snacks.

 9. She’s Always There to Shoulder Your Burdens

 In one study, teenage girls were asked to make an impromptu educational speech--something so many of us dread as teens--and while they did, their mothers were instructed to either sit silently next to her or hold her hand.
-This study observed that in the groups where mothers held their daughter’s hand, their anxiety was lower.
+In addition, this study observed that in the groups where mothers held their daughter’s hand, their anxiety was lower.

-That being said, mother-daughter pairs with strong relationships experienced less anxiety even if the mother only sat silently next to her.
+Mother-daughter pairs with strong relationships experience less anxiety even if the mother only sat silently next to her.

 Our mothers were the first person to teach us that we need to take care of ourselves, and sometimes, pampering is essential.